hassio-addons/addon-wireguard/wireguard/DOCS.md

-# Home Assistant Community Add-on: WireGuard
+l# Home Assistant Community Add-on: WireGuard

 [WireGuard®][wireguard] is an extremely simple yet fast and modern VPN that utilizes state-of-the-art cryptography.
 It aims to be faster, simpler, leaner,